Toggle menu

 • If the person is not a child and, immediately before the death, the person was in the care of, or receiving assistance from, another local authority, that other local authority must make arrangements for the remains to be buried or cremated.

-• If the person died out with the Council's boundary you should contact the local authority where the person died.
+• If the person died outwith South Ayrshire Council's boundary you should contact the local authority where the person died.

 Arrangements

 The arrangements will only be for the provision of a simple but dignified basic funeral.
-No funeral notice, service, flowers or funeral cars will be provided.
+It is a basic service, no flowers or funeral cars will be provided.

-The Council will so far as known to the authority have regard to
+South Ayrshire Council will so far as known to the authority have regard to:

 • any wishes that the person expressed as to means of disposal of the person's remains, and